Planet

 OFAC Clearance: Full removal of sanctions and restoration of rights

-The OFAC clearance procedure pursues a completely different goal.
-It is not about obtaining permission to operate within the framework of sanctions but an official confirmation from OFAC that restrictions on an individual or legal entity are fully lifted.
+The OFAC clearance process pursues a completely different goal.
+It is not about obtaining permission to operate within the framework of sanctions regulations, but an official confirmation from OFAC that restrictions on an individual or legal entity are fully lifted.
 Essentially, it is the process of exiting from under sanction pressure.

-The ultimate result of a successful clearance process is “delisting” — the formal removal of a person from a sanctions list, such as the SDN List.
-The consequences of this step are profound.
-There is a complete unfreezing of all previously blocked assets, and the company or individual regains the right to conduct business without restrictions with American and other international partners.
+OFAC clearance certificate facilitates the complete unfreezing of all previously blocked assets, and the company or individual regains the right to conduct business without restrictions with American and other international partners.
 Successful delisting also serves as a powerful signal to banks and investors, restoring business reputation.

 License vs. Clearance: Key Differences